 The copyright symbol (©) indicates that the person or company whose name appears after the symbol copyrights the material.
-Some general rules of thumb are as follows:

-1) professional journals, magazines, and newspapers hold the copyrights on all articles they publish including articles with the student as the author; 2) publishing houses hold the copyright on all books; 3) foreign copyrights are as valid as U.S. copyrights;
+Some general rules of thumb are as follows: 1) professional journals, magazines, and newspapers often hold the copyright on all articles they publish including articles with the student as the author; 2) publishing houses usually hold the copyright on all books; 3) foreign copyrights are as valid as U.S. copyrights; 4) permission is required for the use of materials from some private collections and museums without respect to copyright.